leric2/GROMORA-harmo/documentation/main.md

 | labviewLogFolder | str | full path to locate the folder where is stored the labview log
 | dates | datenum vector  | set of dates on which to perform the calibration.

-Current options for the instrument names are:
+Current available options for the instrument names are:
-* GROMOS
-* SOMORA
-* mopi5
-* MIAWARA-C (to be checked)

-Current status:
+* GROMOS: back to 10.03.2010 (meteo only back to 12.05.2010)
+* SOMORA: in principle back to 2011 (at least) but in practice, lots of periods tried before 2015 have too much FFT overloads detected and deleted
+* mopi5: 01.2019 - 06.2019

-GROMOS, SOMORA and mopi5 works fine, MIAWARA-C needs someone to implement Franzisca's work.
+* MIAWARA-C: needs some additional work to implement Franzisca's work

+Among the above mentioned, some periods might need some adjustements of the outlier detection to work properly.

-Note that for research purposes, some additional parameters can be modified, either in the main script directly (see [Additional parameter](#define-some-additional-parameter-for-the-calibration)) or in the import_Instrument_calibrationTool function.
+Note that for research purposes, some additional parameters can be modified, either in the main script directly (see the additional parameters below) or in the *import_Instrument_calibrationTool function*.

 ## Structure

-After setting the parameters, if a labview log file exist, the main script begins by reading it and stores it into a *labviewLog* Matlab structure.
+After setting the main parameters, if a labview log file exist, the main script begins by reading it and stores it into a *labviewLog* Matlab structure.
 This will be further integrated within the *calibrationTool* structure.
+Doing it first avoid reading it multiple times in the loop of dates.

-After that, the main script begins to loop into the set of defined *dates* and executes the following:
+After that, the main script begins to loop into the set of defined *dates* and executes the following for each day:

 ### 1. Import default *calibrationTool*

-The main script creates a generic *calibrationTool* structure containing some common parameters for all instruments (mostly physical constants and time parameter for this day)
+The main script creates a generic *calibrationTool* structure containing some common parameters (mostly physical constants and time parameter for this day which do not depend on the instrument)

-### 2. Define some additional parameter for the calibration
+### 2. Define some additional parameters for the calibration

 Mostly some boolean to decide for plotting or not some variables or some time related variables.
-In addition to these, we have kept some of the instrument dependend parameters inside the main script to enable some quick access and changes to a few key variables like the calibration and integration time (in minutes) or the filtering options for the integration of the calibrated spectra (see [calibrationTool](calibrationTool.md)).
+In addition to these, we have kept some of the instrument dependent parameters inside the main script to enable some quick access and changes to a few key variables like the calibration and integration time (in minutes) or the filtering options for the integration of the calibrated spectra (see [calibrationTool](calibrationTool.md)).